 With a strong background in helping companies evolve global brands, expand market share and drive profitable revenue, Terrie has served in CMO and other executive marketing leadership roles for early-stage companies, high-growth companies, and established market leaders.
 These include Manhattan Associates, Checkfree (acquired by Fiserv), Qlik Technologies, Brightree, Per-Se Technologies (now part of McKesson), WebMD Practice Services and Dun & Bradstreet Software (now part of Infor).

 Terrie holds a Master in Business Administration in Marketing from Columbia University and a Bachelor of Science degree in journalism from the University of Florida where she was honored as valedictorian.

-John Finegan joined Steelwedge in October 2015, bringing more than 25 years of senior financial and operational management experience for international technology companies.
+John Finegan has more than 25 years of senior financial and operational management experience working with global technology companies.
 His expertise includes venture and debt financing, IPOs, SEC compliance, investor relations, mergers & acquisitions, information systems and international issues.
 John has worked in a variety of industries including software, semiconductors, systems and telecommunications.

 John received a BS in Engineering from Tufts University and a MBA from University of Massachusetts.